Sheep-y/Modnix/design_doc.md

 ### Mod Settings

-Each mod and each dll may have a settings file, that has the same file name but with a .conf extension.
+Each mod may have a settings file, either called / embedded as mod_config.json, or same file name as the mod but with a .json extension, or in the DefaultSettings file of mod_info.
-It will be read as UTF-8 string and passed as the first String parameter of each initialiser.

-Mods may also expose a setting Type to Modnix.

-Each class that has an initialiser will be scanned for a GetDefaultSettings public method or DefaultSettings public property.
-If exists, its value will be used as the default settings and setting type, used to deseralise .conf file when the type is required by an initialiser.

-The method or property will not be called when the mod is loaded;
-they are for the GUI to reset settings.
+When a class's initialiser has a string parameter that contains either "config" or "setting", the file will be read as a string in UTF-8 and passed.
+(Or, in case of mod_info, the data will be deseralised as json.)

+If the parameter name match but is not string,
+Modnix will attempt to deseralise the string into a new instance of the type.

 ### Loader Settings